Please contact me directly for more information on pricing.

 I spend a lot of time trying to improve my craft, so a lot of my free time is spent trying to learn something new that I give my clients to make their experience even more awesome!

 I also spend a lot of time with my family and friends, which is a pretty large and close-knit group.
 My immediate family and all of my aunts, uncles, and cousins are all located in Brooklyn, Queens or Long Island and there is always something going on.
-I also have two young nephews who I adore and a very sweet and beautiful lady who supports me in everything that I do!
+I also have two young nephews who I adore and a chocolate labrador pup named Hunk who I am extremely attached to!

-I travel quite a bit and love being on a plane as often as I can.
-Waking up somewhere new and roaming around without a plan is my idea of the perfect day.
-There is nothing like walking into a small restaurant in Europe and having no idea what you’re ordering or swimming in the blue waters of Malta.
+I also travel quite a bit and love being on a plane as often as I can.
+There is nothing like walking into a random restaurant in Europe and having no idea what you’re going to do for the rest of the day or swimming in the blue waters of Malta.
+This is my way to recharge find new inspiration.